 In addition, journals are always trying to cut costs, and freelance editors (unfortunately) are seen as expensive.
 Manuscripts that do get through peer review generally still need copyediting, to ensure that they make sense, use consistent terminology and symbols and are in good English.
 To cut down on copyediting costs, some publishers are asking authors to get their articles edited at their own expense.

 The expansion of editing agencies is also the result of an enormous expansion of science in China and other Asian countries.
-Although many non-native-speaking researchers ask native-English-speaking colleagues to check their work, in most Asian institutes there are not enough native speakers to check all the papers being produced.
+Although many non-fluent researchers ask fluent English-speaking colleagues to check their work, in most Asian institutes there are not enough fluent speakers to check all the papers being produced.
 In addition, Chinese academics are often rewarded financially for publications in English-language journals, which means that it can make sense to pay for editing to make this more likely.

 What's distinctive about working for editing agencies?